kpage/microservices-demo/README.md

 - To add a new package:
     $ docker-compose run web-client yarn add redux
 - You can see all the yarn commands here: https://yarnpkg.com/en/docs/cli

-REST API Tests:

-The REST API tests are designed to run in the docker-compose environment against a live server.
-If you start with "docker-compose up", the tests will continuously run when any go code is changed.
-Tests are written in go in api_test.go and are run from the rest-api-integration-tester container.

 TODOs: